mnot/I-D/proxy-status/draft.md

   - details: a sh-string containing details about the error condition.
 * Recommended HTTP status code: 500

+## Proxy Loop Detected

+* Name: proxy_loop_detected
+* Description: The intermediary tried to forward the request to itself, or a loop has been detected using different means (e.g. {{I-D.ietf-httpbis-cdn-loop}}).
+* Extra Parameters: None.
+* Recommended HTTP status code: 502

 # Defining New Proxy Status Types {#register}